kubernetes-sigs/gateway-api/geps/gep-2162/index.md

 Grace period is till 1.5 release.
-After that, we'll flip flag for Conformance tests that will block all the reports for implementations that do not populate SupportedFeatures in GatewayClassStatus.
-So, if you want your implementation to remain compliant, SupportedFeatures should be implemented before 1.5 release.
+After that, we'll flip flag for Conformance tests that will block all the reports for implementations that do not use SupportedFeatures in their GatewayClassStatus as a source of truth for their tests.

 ## Followups